ziweny11/PhotoRegCodes/README.md

   python render.py -m <path to trained model>
   python metrics.py -m <path to trained model>
   ```

-## Upcoming Features
-- **Complete Code Demo**: We are working hard to release a complete demo of PhotoReg.
-Expect to see this released by October 15, 2024.

 ## Citation
 If you find our work useful in your research, please consider citing: